-Domestic violence is a pattern of coercive, threatening and/or violent behaviors aimed at gaining or keeping power and control over an intimate partner.
+Domestic violence is a pattern of coercive, threatening and/or violent behaviors aimed at gaining or keeping power and control over an intimate partner or family member.
 This behavior can include name-calling and other shaming actions, controlling who the partner may see or talk to, limiting access to money or other resources, as well as physical violence or sexual assault.

-Many of these behaviors will be considered an assault or threat of harm under the lowa Code, thus making it possible for you to obtain certain legal protections.
+Many of these behaviors will be considered an assault or threat of harm under the Iowa Code, which makes it possible for you to obtain certain legal protections.